PrincessCyanMarine/SimpleVeinminer/README.md

 But I know everyone plays differently so the configs allow you to adjust exhaustion and durability usage

-I suggest using [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) and [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config) for that, but both are optional

 I suggest messing around with the configs a bit to find what fits you best

+The easiest way to do that is by using [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) and [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config) for that, but both are optional

 # Modpacks
 You can add this to how many modpacks as you would like.